 Additionally, failure to make payments will result in no transcripts or grades being released and UofM students will also be restricted from being able to register for future terms until the finance account is up to date.

 It is important to be aware that the Learning Abroad Center and the OSF, in compliance with the Federal Family Education Rights and Privacy Act of 1974 (FERPA) and Regents policy, cannot share financial information with a third party (including parents, spouse, guardians, etc.) without the student’s written permission.
-The student can download a Student Information Release Authorization or pick one up at 200 Fraser Hall (map) or any Bursar’s Office.
-The form should be completed and returned to OneStop Student Services, 200 Fraser Hall, 106 Pleasant St. SE, Minneapolis, MN 55455.
+The student can complete a Student Information Release Authorization and submit it to Onestop.